promisepreston/cheat_sheets/README.md

 You can clone the cheat sheet(s) to your local machine or fork the cheat sheet(s) to your remote repository.
 They can be used as guides that can be referenced when the need arises during your programming sessions.

 ## Contributing
-CheatSheets is still an evolving project with a lot of work still required to make it outstanding.
-Contributions are welcome to CheatSheets in the form of error-correction, cheat sheet addition or any other form of contribution to make CheatSheets industry standard.
+Cheat Sheets is still an evolving project with a lot of work still required to make it outstanding.
+Contributions are welcome to Cheat Sheets in the form of error-correction, cheat sheet addition or any other form of contribution to make Cheat Sheets industry standard.

-If you'd like to contribute code to CheatSheets, please do the following:
+If you'd like to contribute code to Cheat Sheets, please do the following:

 1. Fork the repository